LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/drafts/ideation.md

 - [x] Why Kotlin Multiplatform for Fediverse apps?
 (10/06/25)
 - [x] Koin vs Kodein for Multiplatform dependency injection (27/06/25)
+- [ ] Hold my state: why shared ViewModels are a life-changer (04/07/25)
 - [ ] Multi-module architecture and shared build logic with convention plugins
 - [ ] Navigation in Compose Multiplatform: to the infinity and beyond
 - [ ] The importance of reproducible builds in open-source development